twilight-goose/Mapping-Stations/README.md

 ```commandline

 ```

-## Getting Started
-### Module Overview
+## Module Overview
 The load_data.py module, as its name implies, is used for the loading of data.
 This is where file path constants can be found and modified.

-The util_classes.py module contains classes that usually add

-The gen_utils.py module contains code and constants used throughout the other modules, such as 'geodetic', 'lambert', and 'Can_LCC_wkt' which defined coordinate systems so they may be consistent between scripts.
+The gen_utils.py module contains code and constants used throughout the other modules, such as 'geodetic', 'lambert', and 'Can_LCC_wkt' which define coordinate systems, so they may be consistent between scripts.
+It also contains classes that define and provide structure to certain concepts used throught the project.

 The gdf_utils.py module contains code used to manipulate data.
 Functions do not change the original passed data, and instead returns copies with the manipulations performed.